ericpardee/llamaindex-chat-on-streamlit/README.md

-# 🦙📚 LlamaIndex - Chat with the Streamlit docs
+# 🦙📚 LlamaIndex - Chat with YOUR docs

-Build a chatbot powered by LlamaIndex that augments GPT 3.5 with the content of the Streamlit docs (or your own data).
+This chatbot is powered by LlamaIndex, and it augments OpenAI GPT 3.5 or 4 with your own data.

 ## Overview of the App